 Philip Coiro is a professional drummer and concert percussionist in New York City.
 He performs in a wide variety of musical settings which include live concert engagements, broadway, off-broadway, recording and orchestral work.

-Most recently playing drums and percussion for the new musical 'The Ballad of Little Jo' composed by grammy winning composer Mike Reid.
-Philip's other recent credits include drums for the broadway musical ‘American Psycho’ and the off-broadway revival of Jonathan Larson's 'Tick, Tick...Boom!'
+Most recently playing drums and percussion for the new musical 'The Ballad of Little Jo' composed by grammy winning songwriter Mike Reid.
+Philip also played on 'The Ballad of Little Jo' Original Cast Album recorded at Avatar Studios in New York City which is set to be released later this year.
+His other recent credits include drums for the broadway musical ‘American Psycho’ and the off-broadway revival of Jonathan Larson's 'Tick, Tick...Boom!'
 (2017 Drama Desk nomination for Outstanding Revival of a Musical).

 Music has allowed Philip to travel throughout the United States performing with a number of shows, they include the 1st national tour of ‘Flashdance’ The Musical, the 1st national tour of the Tony nominated Broadway musical ‘The Wedding Singer’, ‘The Wizard of Oz' and 'A Chorus Line'.
 His other theater credits in New York City include ‘Silence!’
 The Musical, ‘Sistas’ The Musical, 'HA!'
 The Musical and in the City's longest running variety burlesque show, Le Scandal.